 Advanced Options For Triggers and Targeting

-The Behavior tab is when things start getting really cool.
+The Targeting tab is when things start getting cool.
 Here, you can set up:

 - How to trigger the widget.
 You can do it right away, based on user behavior, time, or programmatically.

 - How often to show the widget.
 Show it always or only a certain number of times per user.
-You can also choose to stop showing the widget after certain criteria are met.
+You can also choose to stop showing the widget after specific criteria are met.

-Here, you have a ton of different targeting options.
+Make no mistake about it.
+You have a ton of different targeting options here.